What Makes a Good Salesperson?

 - Adapt their personality style to others with different or non-complimentary styles

-- Identify with other people’s feelings and frustrations in order to understand their needs
+- Identify with other people’s feelings and frustrations in order to understand their needs and pain points

-According to the results of a personality study of 1,000 top salespeople in technology and business services, 84 percent of top performers scored very high in achievement orientation, or the fixation on achieving goals and continuously measuring their performance in comparison to their goals.
+According to the results of a personality study of 1,000 top salespeople in technology and business services, 84% of top performers scored very high in achievement orientation, or the fixation on achieving goals and continuously measuring their performance in comparison to their goals.
 Goal-orientation may also be described as “work drive,” or the effort one puts forth in order to meet the expectations of their position.
 Researchers have found a salient relationship between work effort and work outcomes in the sales profession, suggesting that sheer input of effort into sales enhances performance outcomes.

 - Focus on behaviors and relationships that help meet long-term objectives